adrianClaure7/drone-delivery-service-ui/README.md

 ## File Example

-The project includes a file example called "FileExample" that contains a sample input file with drones and locations.
+The project includes a file example called "FileExample.txt" that contains a sample input file with drones and locations.
 You can use this file as a reference when preparing your own input files.

 ## Running Unit Tests